Frequently Asked Questions

 For those who are victims of identity theft, or who have

 reported the theft to a law enforcement agency, there is no charge provided

 that you supply each credit agency with the proper information: a copy of

 the police report or a Federal

 Trade Commission Identity Theft Complaint Form.

-If you are not an identity theft victim, you still may place
+If you are not an identity theft victim, you still can

-a security freeze but you may have to pay a fee.
-Each credit agency will charge
+place a security freeze, but you may have to pay a fee.
+Each credit agency

-$10 to place a security freeze - a total of $30.
-These fees are in addition
+will charge $10 to place a security freeze - a total of $30.
+These fees

 I have a letter telling me that my personal identifying